OpenRailAssociation/FOSDEM/README.md

 ## Speaker information

-Accepted speakers should receive information about organisational and technical details in advance by the FOSDEM organisers.
-We will also link/copy them here as soon as we receive them.
+Accepted speakers should have received information about organisational and technical details in advance by the FOSDEM organisers on 25 January.
+Please find the (retracted) email [here](2023-01-25-fosdem-speaker-info.md).

 As a speaker in the devroom, at least one of the devroom organisers will be your personal contact, online and on-site.
 They will get in touch with you before FOSDEM via email.